Eric-Fox-78/Hello-World/README.md

 ## Additional Documentation

-No additional documentation at this time.
-Here is some **BOLD** text
+No additional *documentation* at this time.

 ## Versioning

-Discuss any versioning used especially if you are making major changes throughout the process of your code.
+No *Version* information at this time.